vigneshshanmugam/script-order/README.md

 ### Gotchas

-- Works only if `Resource Timing API` is available (Since we need to interleve async/defer scripts execution with timing information).
+- Works only if `Resource Timing API` is available (since we need to interleve async/defer scripts execution with timing information).
-- Does not work for scripts that are blocked(Ad blockers), CSP and Mixed contents (PerformanceTimingEntry will be empty for them).
+- Scripts that are blocked(Ad blockers), CSP and Mixed contents are pushed to the end(because PerformanceTimingEntry Object is empty for them).

 ### Issues